zerostaticthemes/hugo-hero-theme/README.md

 ## Deployment
 ### Netlify

-Use Netlify to deploy this theme.
-This theme contains a valid and tested `netlify.toml` - Feel free to use the 1-click deploy below.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/zerostaticthemes/hugo-hero-theme)

+This theme includes a `netlify.toml` which is [configured to deploy to Netlify](https://discourse.gohugo.io/t/deploy-your-theme-to-netlify/15508) from the `exampleSite` folder.
+If you have installed this theme into a new Hugo site and the exampleSite folder was copied or removed, you should delete the `netlify.toml` file.

 ## Configuring Theme